liltran615/Azure-Project-1/README.md

 ### Access Policies

-Only the Jump-box machine can accept connections from the Internet.
+Only the JUMP-BOX-PROVISOR machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-Workstation with MY personal ip address through SSH P22
+Workstation with PERSONAL IP Address through SSH Port 22

 Machines within the network can only be accessed by JUMP-BOX-PROVISOR.